Medical Policy

 In a clinical practice guideline from the American Association for Respiratory Care (AARC) on the effectiveness of nonpharmacologic airway clearance therapies (Strickland, 2013), the investigators state that IPV cannot be recommended due to insufficient evidence.

 Finally, the use of IPV devices for indications not related to airway clearance has not been adequately described in any well-designed trials the published peer-reviewed literature.
-Thus, such use is not supported by any rigorous evidence.
+Thus, such use is also considered investigational and not medically necessary.

 Background/Overview